xinghuq/DeepGenomeScan/Publicatioin_example/readme.md

 ## A Deep Learning Approach for Whole Genome Scan

 Qin.
 X, Gaggiotti.
-EO, Chiang,C. 2020. **A Deep Learning Approach for Whole Genome Scan**
+EO, Chiang, C. 2020. **A Deep Learning Approach for Whole Genome Scan**

-## Analysis scripts for the article.
+## Analyses for the article.

 ## Datasets